BiodiversityDataScienceCorp/Instructional-Pedagogy/2-1-learning-goals.md

 How might you be able to help them think ahead to the next level without attempting to get them there during your workshop?

-(Be sure to include "The Rules" from https://teachtogether.tech/en/index.html)

 ## Reflection